 The Open Researcher Contributor Identification Initiative (ORCID) iD is an alphanumeric identifier for researchers, which clearly identifies them and facilitates different activities of the research process.
 In addition, the ORCID iD complies with ISO standard 277729, opens an external URL in a new window.

-There are over seven million, opens an external URL in a new window registered ORCID iDs worldwide and more than 38 million works linked to ORCID iDs.
+There are over nine million registered ORCID iDs, opens an external URL in a new window worldwide and more than 60 million works linked to ORCID iDs.

 - to clearly reference and identify your publications, and receive direct recognition for them

 - to import data for funding applications and data management plans